-Items available for sale: Handspun and commercial yarns, hand dyed yarns, Finished garments and accessories such as scarves, wool jackets, socks, hats.
-Handwoven cotton hand towels, wool rugs, wool blankets, tabel runners, pillows.
+Items available for sale: Handspun and commercial yarns, hand-dyed yarns, Finished garments, and accessories such as scarves, wool jackets, socks, and hats.
+Handwoven cotton hand towels, wool rugs, wool blankets, table runners, and pillows.
 Rope bags, fleece blankets, quilts.

 *Fat Yellow Dog Farm

 I fell in love with wet felting 20 years ago, and have since added needle felting to that.
 My first lesson was at my local historical society with a woman raised in Finland – we made slippers and I’ve been felting ever since.
-I use beautiful material made out of natural animal fibers.
+I use beautiful, made out of natural animal fibers.
 I use the best quality sheep wool (mostly merino), combined with silk, mohair, alpaca- all hand dyed- even yarns and angelina fibers to make hats, scarves, vests and vessels.
-Using these materials, soapy water and friction (rolling the wet fibers), ” felting magic” happens and a sturdy non woven fabric is created.
+Using these materials, soapy water, and friction (rolling the wet fibers), ” felting magic” happens and a sturdy non-woven fabric is created.

 Items available for sale: Finished garments and accessories.
-Hand dyed wet felted hats, vessels, cat play balls.
-Hand dyed silk scarves, needle felted ornaments and Nuno scarves.
+Hand-dyed wet felted hats, vessels, cat play balls.
+Hand-dyed silk scarves, needle-felted ornaments, Nuno scarves.

 In booth demo: Spinning on a wheel